pranauww/CUDA_accelerated_GAN/README.md

 4. **Large GEMM errors**
    - Ensure arrays are contiguous and row-major
    - Check memory alignment

+5. **cuMemcpyDtoH failed: invalid argument**
+   - Ensure the host buffer and device buffer sizes match exactly
+   - Track and pass the correct gradient shape through all layers
+   - Store and use layer inputs for correct backprop

 ### Debug Mode
 Enable detailed error reporting by modifying `cuda_kernels.cu`: